-- 1 Reimbursement Contract, applicable Addenda, and Company Contact Information Form for the 2021/2022 Contract Year due. - 31 Quarterly POL due for any hurricanes occurring during the current Contract Year under which the Company has exceeded or expects to exceed 50% of its FHCF retention.
+- 1 Subsequent Contract Year Reimbursement Contract, applicable Addenda, and Company Contact Information Form due. - 31 Quarterly POL due for any hurricanes occurring during the current Contract Year under which the Company has exceeded or expects to exceed 50% of its FHCF retention.